 Genetic Code and Mutation - An Overview

-The genetic code goes to the core of biology because it details mechanisms at the molecular level in life.
+The genetic code is important in biology because it lines out the mechanisms at the molecular level in life.
 It is thereby the keystone, not just in explaining how information is passed from one generation to another but underlying the research itself in genetics, biotechnology, and medicine.

 Genetic Code